Q: What kind of projects are funded by SURE?

 A: Both the student and the faculty mentor receive payments for their participation in SURE.
 The amount changes from year to year depending on funding sources and number of applications.
-In 2012, students received a $3500 stipend and faculty received a $3500 payment.
-The student stipend amount for 2013 will be $3500.
+The student stipend amount for 2014 will be $3500.
 Students who need supplies or must travel to conduct their research can be awarded up to $500 towards these expenses.

 Q: Is the student stipend taxable?

 A: Yes.
 Withholding will be taken from the stipend checks; you may be able to adjust the amount withheld via the appropriate forms (see Human Resources).
 If you do not make enough annually to pay tax, you should be able to get most or all back in refunds by the appropriate filings.
 [Disclaimer: We can't give you real 'tax advice' here because we're not tax accountants and don't know your particular situation.
 You'll have to get that on your own.]
 If a project requires travel to a research site, the stipend may be converted into travel reimbursement, which allows the student to use the money towards project expenses without paying taxes on the reimbursement.

 Q: What is required of me if I am awarded a SURE grant?